genielabs/mig-service-dotnet/README.md

 A MIG Gateway for supporting the MQTT protocol will be available in future releases.

-## Interface API Plugins
+## Interfaces

 While in the earlier example we saw how to define an API command dynamically by using the **RegisterApi** method, MIG API commands can also be extended by using **Interface Plugins**.
-Interface Plugins are loadable modules that adds new API commands to MIG.
+Interface Plugins are loadable modules (dll) that adds new API commands to MIG.

 Example:
 ```csharp